BlinkTagInc/gtfs-to-html/www/docs/related-libraries.md

 ## `node-gtfs`

 `gtfs-to-html` uses the [`node-gtfs`](https://github.com/blinktaginc/node-gtfs) library to handle importing and querying GTFS data.
-It provides methos for laoding transit data in GTFS format into a MongoDB database and methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
+It provides methods for loading transit data in GTFS format into a SQLite database and methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
 It also offers spatial queries to find nearby stops, routes and agencies and can convert stops and shapes to geoJSON format.

 [`https://github.com/blinktaginc/node-gtfs`](https://github.com/blinktaginc/node-gtfs)